MooreThreads/Moore-AnimateAnyone/README.md

 </table>

 **Limitation**: We observe following shortcomings in current version:
-1. The background may occur some artifacts, when the reference image has a clean background
+1. The background may contain some artifacts, when the reference image has a clean background
 2. Suboptimal results may arise when there is a scale mismatch between the reference image and keypoints.
 We have yet to implement preprocessing techniques as mentioned in the [paper](https://arxiv.org/pdf/2311.17117.pdf).
 3. Some flickering and jittering may occur when the motion sequence is subtle or the scene is static.